-In research released in 2021 by the CIJ on the process of obtaining an FVIO, the majority of participants felt that legal representation for AFMs and respondents would be more likely to result in safer negotiations and FVIO conditions.28 Crucially, this research also noted a persistent misconception by AFMs and even many professionals in the SFVC context that Victoria Police legally represented an AFM in any police-led application.29 It is vital to highlight that this is not the reality - and that Victoria Police bring applications for FVIOs on behalf of the community and often seek conditions that do not align with a victim survivor's wishes.
-This means that independent legal representation for AFMs is particularly important in these circumstances.
+In research released in 2021 by the CIJ on the process of obtaining an FVIO, the majority of participants felt that legal representation for AFMs and respondents would be more likely to result in safer negotiations and FVIO conditions.28 Crucially, this research also noted a persistent misconception by AFMs and even many professionals in the SFVC context that Victoria Police legally represented an AFM in any police-led application.29 It is vital to highlight that this is not the reality - and that Victoria Police bring applications for FVIOs on behalf of the Chief Commissioner of Police.
+While Victoria Police take into consideration the wishes and position of the victim survivor, conditions are sought based on Victoria Police's own risk assessment or relevant risk-related information provided by any family violence services involved.